-- Coordinate Decision Making: County staff is continuing to work with each City in the County to determine what needs are most needed for each area to ensure coordination and the same goals are being met across the board. - Expansion of Outreach: County staff is attempting to market the available programs on a broader level to ensure not just the same organizations access the funds to assist with a wider net of beneficiaries. - Improve timely implementation of projects: Staff has met with sub-recipients to better explain the expenditure requirements and encouraging applications for funds that have the best chance of actually completing a project or program within the program year.
+- Coordinate Decision Making: County staff is continuing to work with each City in the County to determine what needs are most needed for each area to ensure coordination and the same goals are being met across the board.

+- Expansion of Outreach: County staff is attempting to market the available programs on a broader level to ensure not just the same organizations access the funds to assist with a wider net of beneficiaries.

+- Improve timely implementation of projects: Staff has met with sub-recipients to better explain the expenditure requirements and encouraging applications for funds that have the best chance of actually completing a project or program within the program year.

-Currently, we are working with HUD, the County Administrators Office (CAO) and the San Joaquin Continuum of Care to increase cooperation and collaboration among the County, all the cities, and the various non-profits to have a more robust and coordinated effort in helping the homeless population throughout the County and cities.
-As part of the reorganization, we have created a new position of Program Administrator - Homeless Initiatives through the CAO's Office to oversee and coordinate the homeless programs among the County, cities and non-profits.
+Currently, we are working with HUD and the San Joaquin Continuum of Care to increase cooperation and collaboration among the County, all the cities, and the various non-profits to have a more robust and coordinated effort in helping the homeless population throughout the County and cities.
+The Program Administrator - Homeless Initiatives oversees and coordinates the homeless programs among the County, cities and non-profits.